Castle Rock Rock Climbing

 An amazing crag, with superb quality granite located on top of a rather steep hill with jaw dropping views of the mountains and Big Bear Lake.
 It is a rather secluded area although during the summer due to its high elevation and relatively shady setting the area can attract quite a few climbers.
 Due to its high elevation it can get a bit breezy and chilly in the late afternoon.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Castle Rock:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Castle Rock:

 Featured Route For Castle Rock

 Knightline 5.10a/b 6a+ 19 VI+ 19 E2 5b California

 : San Bernardino Mountains

 : ... : Castle Rock - Southeast Fac...

 The first bolt is about 40 feet up but you can place gear on easy 5.8+ cracks to the first bolt if you don't feel comfortable running it out.
 The crux is found when you have to pull the roof although you have very good hands and a bolt right at your waist.
 The final crux is moving to the last bolt kind of a tricky slab move on thin hands.
 This one is rope stretcher a 60 m rope was not long enough to lower all the way to the ground. ...[more]
 Browse More Classics in California

 Nothing but blue skies and tall trees, Castle Rock